Julia-meets-String-Theory/CYAxiverse.jl/docs/src/index.md

 [Viraf M. Mehta](https://inspirehep.net/authors/1228975)

 ### Installation
+!!! note
+    Currently this package can run in a docker container with `CYTools` -- DockerFile will be uploaded here once written

 !!! warning
     This package is currently _not_ registered with the `julia` package manager and is still under development.  **Use at your own risk!**